Sweet Tea Honeysuckle

 Lonicera periclymenum 'Caprilla Cream'

 Other Names: Woodbine Honeysuckle

 Impressive bicolor blooms of pale yellow and white that cover this fast-growing twining vine, followed by a profusion of bright red berries; a great plant to attract birds

 Sweet Tea Honeysuckle features showy clusters of fragrant buttery yellow trumpet-shaped flowers with white overtones at the ends of the branches from late spring to mid summer, which emerge from distinctive red flower buds.
 It features an abundance of magnificent red berries from mid to late summer.
-It has dark green foliage with grayish green undersides throughout the season.
+It has dark green foliage with grayish green undersides.
 The narrow leaves do not develop any appreciable fall colour.

 Sweet Tea Honeysuckle is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This woody vine will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting butterflies and hummingbirds to your yard.
 It has no significant negative characteristics.

 Sweet Tea Honeysuckle is recommended for the following landscape applications;